lpn256/eclipsa-audio-plugin/README.md

 ```
 git clone --recurse-submodules <Repository URL>
 ```
 Currently the default plugin format that is built is 'Standalone' - a plugin format specific to JUCE which does not require external libraries nor a DAW to host it.
 This format is useful for quick builds, and is the format built by our CI.
+On MacOS, the Standalone version of the plugin is AU.

+Note that the following flags can be combined as needed.

 To build the plugin for an AAX (ProToolsDev) host, set flag ```BUILD_AAX```, and indicate preferred build system generator.